Academic Internship Program

 How does the internship placement process work?

-Shortly after you are accepted, you’ll take part in a session with your Pre-arrival Advisor.
+Shortly after you are accepted, you’ll take part in a session with your Program Advisor.
 Together, you will explore potential internship opportunities and discuss next steps in the internship placement process.
 Throughout the following weeks or months, you will submit your documents directly to internship opportunities that are of interest to you.
 Upon consideration from one of the employers, they will reach out to you and conduct an interview.
 You can expect to have one or several interviews, and once an offer is extended, you ultimately decide if you want to accept it or not.

 Are TWC internships paid?

-Around 40% of our internship partners offer some form of compensation, which can include stipends, hourly pay, or and/or transportation fare.
+Around 70% of our internship partners offer some form of compensation, which can include stipends, hourly pay, or and/or transportation fare.
 Students are able to see what type of payment will be offered before they interview with the organization.

 Can I find my own internship and still do TWC?